-More than 1 million gallons – that’s over 16 million servings – of milk have been donated to food banks through The Great American Milk Drive, the first-ever nationwide program to deliver highly desired and nutrient-rich gallons of milk to hungry families who need it most.
+More than 1 million gallons – that’s over 16 million servings – of milk have been donated to food banks through The Great American Milk Drive, the first-ever nationwide program to deliver nutrient-rich gallons of milk to children and families who need it most.
 Yet, there’s still more to do.